opentripplanner/OpenTripPlanner/README_LOCALIZATION.md

 In Linux you can see all culture codes you have installed with a command `locale -a`.
 They are also availible [here](http://download1.parallels.com/SiteBuilder/Windows/docs/3.2/en_US/sitebulder-3.2-win-sdk-localization-pack-creation-guide/30801.htm)

+#### Both versions

-Add new culture to Makefile in LANGS variable.
+Add new culture (PO file) to Makefile in LANGS variable.
+Add new Language.js to locales variable in otp-leaflet-client/src/main/webapp/js/otp/config.js Add new datepicker translation to otp-leaflet-client/src/main/webapp/js/lib/jquery-ui/i18n Load new datepicker translation and Language.js in otp-leaflet-client/src/main/webapp/index.html

 ## Translating
 For translating you can use any program that supports gettext files.
 You can also use any text editor but program specific for translating is recommended.
 Most of them support checking parameter correctness, translation memory, web translating services etc.. and makes your life easier.